W1AE/PHSNN-RPHSNN/README.md

 ## Reproduce the Experimental Results

-Run script "Coding_PHSNN.m" for original P-HSNN algorithm, run script "Coding_MCOCSNN.m" for the improved RP-HSNN algorithm.
+Run script "Coding_M.m" for original P-HSNN algorithm.

 #The code is released in content-obscured version (p files).
 After acceptance of the manuscript (if decided so), the source code will be made public.